comodin19/BayesVarSel/README.md

 incorporates abilities to handle problems with a large number of potential explanatory variables through parallel and heuristic versions (Garcia-Donato and Martinez-Beneito, 2013) of the main commands.

+Since version 2.0.0 it allows to handle p>n, p>>n and factors.

 Usage
 =====